Kenya's Safaricom, Moneygram sign money transfer deal

 “It is actually very important in terms of creating the much needed avenue and safety of remittances, and even the efficiency through which the accessible channels in Kenya work,” he said.

-In neighbouring Tanzania and Rwanda, Tigo - a unit of emerging markets telecom group Millicom Cellular International MICsdb.ST - launched on Monday a mobile money transfer service between the two countries in February.
-(1 US dollar = 89.5500 Kenyan shilling) (Reporting by George Obulutsa; editing by Drazen Jorgic and Louise Heavens)
+In neighboring Tanzania and Rwanda, Tigo - a unit of emerging markets telecom group Millicom Cellular International MICsdb.ST - launched on Monday a mobile money transfer service between the two countries in February.